A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Simulation

-To validate the simulation models, an MC simulation was constructed with the experimental setup of the E487 and E525 experiments based on the Geant4 simulation toolkit ~\cite{geant4_1, geant4_2, geant4_3}.
-The utilization of Geant4.10.5.p01 was specifically driven by its compatibility with the version on which the latest SKG4, Geant4-based SK detector simulation~\cite{skg4}, depends.
+To validate simulation models, a dedicated MC simulation was tailored with the experimental setup of the E525 experiment based on the Geant4 simulation toolkit ~\cite{geant4_1,geant4_2,geant4_3}.
+The utilization of Geant4.10.5.p01 was specifically driven by its compatibility with the version that the latest SKG4, Geant4-based SK detector simulation~\cite{skg4}, depends on.

 Figure~\ref{fig:sim_setup} illustrates the implemented experimental setup in the MC simulation.
-It is important to note that the position of the Li target was approximately 1 m away from the water target.
-As mentioned in Section~\ref{sec:dataset}, the two identical water vessels are utilized as the target in the experiment with a 250 MeV neutron beam.
+It is important to note that the position of the gamma-ray detector was approximately 1 m away from the water target.
+As mentioned in Section~\ref{sec:dataset}, the two identical water vessels were used in the test with a 250 MeV neutron beam.
 The neutron beam was generated based on the measured beam profile in each experiment.
-Given that the analyses of the experimental data were performed by selecting the peak corresponding to the monoenergetic neutron, the target was simply irradiated with neutrons having kinetic energies of 30, 80, and 250 MeV in the MC simulations.
+Given that the analyses of the experimental data were performed by selecting the peak corresponding to the monoenergetic neutron, the target was simply irradiated with neutrons having kinetic energies of 30 and 250 MeV in the present MC simulations.

-Gamma-ray energy deposition in the detector, LaBr$_3$(Ce) or HPGe, in the simulations was converted into the visible energy by the energy resolution response, which was estimated from the calibration data.
-Thus, visible energy distribution is compared between the observed data and our simulation.
-A validation of the gamma-ray detectors in the MC simulation based on the ${}^{60}$Co source demonstrated that the observed energy spectra were consistent within less than 5\% between the data and the MC simulation.
+Energy deposition in the HPGe detector was converted to visible energy by the energy resolution response, which was estimated from the calibration data.
+A validation of the gamma-ray detector in the MC simulation based on the ${}^{60}$Co source demonstrated that the observed energy spectra were consistent within 5\% with the corresponding simulation.